Les Grands Montets is justly among the most famous ski areas in the world.

-Even though the fire of 2019 has put the top out of commission for the foreseeable future, it remains a fantastic area.
-If you have ski touring equipment or a splitboard, the top is still accessible.
-Go with a guide to join a group as the crevasses are huge, hidden and dangerous.
+Even though the fire of 2019 has put the top out of commission for the foreseeable future, it remains a fantastic area – epic sweeping runs on a cold north face that keeps the snow.

 Though the top and the steep stuff is what it’s most famous for, there’s plenty of accessible fun here, including a terrain park and a beginner’s area, making it a surprisingly good destination for mixed ability groups and families.
 The Bochard and Herse lifts access the big sweeping red runs, where you can really let loose when it’s quiet.